-Approval of forms
+Approval forms

-A new clause has been inserted for the Chief Judge and another P&E Court judge to approve forms under the Bill.
+A new clause has been inserted for the Chief Judge and another Planning and Environment Court judge to approve forms under the Bill.
 This provides further flexibility to the Court and its ability to respond accordingly.

 Regulation-making power